jnnilson/jnnilson/README.md

 <p><b>Secret Sauce</b>: Think Blockchain Digital Assets.
 When player gets bored they can buy more greens including <i>copies of real ones</i> from anywhere in the world, the <a href="https://www.usgs.gov/the-national-map-data-delivery/gis-data-download">elevation data</a> about which is often <a href="https://www.usgs.gov/faqs/are-there-any-costs-or-restrictions-usage-data-downloaded-national-map">freely available</a>.
 There are >300,000 putting greens in the world, adding their digital copy to the Blockchain is a perfect fit for the technology.</p>

 <p><b>Proposal</b>: Build another Proof of Concept using Web3 smart contracts to let players build new greens in the game itself.
-Greens are now digital assets and player can earn money selling them to other players via in app purchase.
+Greens are now digital assets and player can earn money selling them to other players via in app purchases.
 JustPutting is really two games: 1) Putting 2) Building Greens in which the players can grow the game themselves without any need for further development, a potentially lucrative <b>Economy of Scale</b>.</p>

 <p><h3><b>Context</b></h3></p>